 4 Objective

-The objective of this study is in the context of the above background, referred to as work topics topics.
+The objective of this study is in the context of the above background, referred to as work topics.
 Specifically, the following objectives are identified:

 1. Document the work topics introduced above in more detail, in particular how they relate to media delivery and based on the progress in other working groups: